On passing for a native speaker

 Working as a software engineer

-English is the lingua franca of software engineering, as is it in many other fields.
+English is the lingua franca of software engineering, as it is in many other fields.
 I need it for my day to day work.
 I needed it even when I was living in Poland.
 All my code is in English.
 All my comments are in English.
 Most of my writing is in English because of the value of sharing ideas and the high cost of translating it.
 Translating is like rewriting your thoughts in a different voice that somehow needs to still feel like you.

 To keep up to date with technology, grow our skills and work as engineers, we need English.